primal100/stripe-subscriptions/README.md

 ### Products & Prices

-Methods for viewing products and prices and checking if a user is subscribed to them.
+Functions for viewing products and prices and checking if a user is subscribed to them.
 They can be created on the Stripe dashboard.

 For more info see: